All the questions you might have are answered here! I will keep updating this as more people ask questions.

 Q: Will Greenpeace pay for my train ticket / petrol?

 A:Travel is reimbursed up to £20 if you volunteer for the whole weekend.
 For those driving, fuel is reimbursed at 30p per mile (up to £20) – so please record your mileage.
-Please email travel receipts and your bank details to DRSFestivals [dot] uk [at] greenpeace [dot] org after the festival.
+To claim expenses, download and fill out the pink cells in this form then email it together with your travel receipts to DRSFestivals [dot] uk [at] greenpeace [dot] org after the festival.

 Q: Will you be sending me a ticket to access the festival?